Texans' Dalton Schultz: Won't play Sunday

-Schultz (hamstring) has been ruled out for Sunday's game against the Broncos.
+Schultz (hamstring) has been ruled out for Sunday's game against the Jets.

-Schultz didn't practice all week due to a hamstring injury, and now that he's been deemed unavailable versus Denver, the tight end will target a potential return to action Sunday, Dec.
-10 at the Jets.
-In his absence this weekend, Brevin Jordan and Eric Saubert will handle the Texans' Week 13 TE duties.
+After a limited practice session Wednesday, Schultz didn't practice either Thursday or Friday and he'll miss a second straight game this weekend.
+In his absence, Brevin Jordan is once again slated to see added tight end snaps and targets in Week 14.
+Schultz will target a potential return to action Dec.
+17 against the Titans.

 More News